Swim alongside some of Australia's most magnificent marine life.

 Swim with colourful giant cuttlefish in Sydney

 Just once a year, these striking underwater creatures congregate for their breeding season, with their unique array of luminescent patterns and colours on display.
-Damien McClellan from Eco Treasures in Sydney offer tours where you can see the cuttlefish just off shore, likening it to an underwater Vivid show.
+Eco Treasures in Sydney offer tours where you can see the cuttlefish just off shore.
 Giant cuttlefish are usually spotted between April and September at the Cabbage Tree Bay Aquatic Reserve during their breeding season.
 While snorkelling here, you’ll also get to witness the Eastern blue groper, who inhabits these waters year round.
-Simply swim straight off Shelly Beach to catch sight of the endangered species and iconic fish of New South Wales.
+Simply swim straight off Manly's Shelly Beach to catch sight of the endangered species and iconic fish of New South Wales.

 Swim with colourful giant cuttlefish at Stony Point